chengr4/all-about-Database/database-design-course/README.md

 ```

 Therefore, the way to store 1:1 relationship is
-  1. attrible within the table
+  1. Attrible within the table
-  2. another table (can use foreign key to connect them)
+  2. Another table (can use foreign key to connect them)

 ### One to Many